Erb Institute FAQ (Frequently Asked Questions)

 For additional information, please visit the Ross International Students page and the Erb International Students page.

-There is no minimum number of years of work experience required for acceptance to Ross or SNRE, but most admitted students have at least two years of work experience prior to applying.
+There is no minimum work experience required to apply to SNRE, but you must have some work experience post-undergrad in order to apply to Ross.
 Experience is evaluated not in terms of quantity but based on the quality of the applicant’s work, impact on his/her organization, and natural leadership qualities.
 If you plan on applying soon after graduating from an undergraduate program, you will need to demonstrate what you can add to the Ross and SNRE communities while highlighting superb academic credentials and the maturity and self-confidence to handle the intensity of the program.
 Additionally, if you have not successfully completed a college-level calculus course, you will need to do so before being accepted to Ross.

 If you are flying to Ann Arbor, you should book your tickets to Detroit International Airport (DTW).
 The airport is a 30 minute drive from the University of Michigan campus.
 You can arrive to Ann Arbor either by taxi ($50-$60), airport shuttle, or private shuttle service.
 For example, the Michigan Flyer shuttle